dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Groups.md

 **Lemma:**
 If $H,K \leq G$ and $H \leq N_G(K)$ (or $K \normal G$) then $HK \leq G$ is a subgroup.

+> Note that this implies that $HK$ is not always a subgroup.

 **Diamond Theorem / 2nd Isomorphism Theorem**:

 If $S \leq G$ and $N \normal G$, then